 If you did hit or will hit eight (8) or more years of time in service (TIS) after 01 January 2024 and before about April 2024, you’re in a “gray zone” for these CP changes.
 You’ll still technically be eligible for CY25 (as planned).
 The policy for Continuation Pay historically releases sometime in late March.
 The risk is that if you wait, they could either release the new criteria early or they won’t release the new memo in time for you to request CP under the new guidance for Calendar Year 2025.

 I’ll say wait at your own risk.
 Unless you’re close to a promotion or going to have another significant jump in pay, I would carefully consider taking Continuation Pay now rather than waiting.
-If you will enter eligibility (hit 8 years TIS) as of about April 2025 or later, you’re probably safe to wait until the new CP memo is released.
-There’s still a risk they could change it further, but I hope the new policy will match their Plan memo pretty closely.
+If you will enter eligibility (hit 8 years TIS) as of about April 2025 or later, you’ll need to wait until the new CP memo is released.
+There’s still a risk they could change it further, but we’ll see.

 Waiting for the Annual Pay Raise